Kelumapusaura

 Kelumapusaura (meaning "red earth lizard") is a genus of saurolophine hadrosaur from the Late Cretaceous Allen Formation in what is now Patagonia in Argentina.
 The type and only species is K. machi, known from a bonebed of various individuals.

-Etymology
+Discovery

 The generic name, "Kelumapusaura," combines "kelumapu," the Mapudungun word for "red earth," and the feminine form of the Greek "sauros," meaning "lizard."
 The specific name, "machi," is derived from a word from the Mapuche people for "shaman."

 Description

 The describing authors estimate that Kelumapusaura would have been 8 to 9 m long.

-Phylogeny
+Classification

-Depicted below is a reproduction of the phylogenetic tree produced by Rozadilla et al. (2022), including Kelumapusaura and Huallasaurus, which was described in the same study.
+Rozadilla et al. (2022) named Kelumapusaura and the closely related Huallasaurus, recovering them in a clade of entirely South American saurolophines.
+In the 2023 description of the South American hadrosauroid Gonkoken, Alarcón-Muñoz et al. recovered similar results, implementing a modified version of the phylogenetic matrix of Rozadilla et al. They named the clade containing Kelumapusaura, Huallasaurus, and other South American saurolophines as the Austrokritosauria, recovering it as the sister taxon to the Kritosaurini.
+The results of their phylogenetic analyses of Saurolophinae are displayed in the cladogram below:

 Paleoecology

 Kelumapusaura is known from the Late Cretaceous Allen Formation of Río Negro Province, Argentina.
 Many other dinosaurs, including titanosaurs, hadrosaurids, abelisaurids, dromaeosaurids, and alvarezsaurids have been named from the formation.